How to Read and See Aura Energy

 You can begin to easily see and read energy auras.
-Here's how.
+Here's how:

 Place the below picture 1-2 ft in front of yourself.
 Focus on the center black dot for 60 seconds.
 Resist the desire to look anywhere else.
 Just focus.
 Observe the circles as you focus on the dot and notice any colors changing around the circles.
 This happens because peripheral sensors (that are often not used) in the eye begin being stimulated.
-When you begin to see human or object auras, they will resemble what you see around these circles.
-With practice they will appear clearer and more intense.
+When you begin to see human or object auras, they will resemble what you see in these circles.
+With practice, they will appear clearer and more intense.

 - With the next photo, the goal will be to improve the communication between the left and right brain hemispheres, increasing your natural ability to see auras.
 Place this picture, like the other, about 1-2 ft in front of you.
 Overlook the circle, you should see a total of 3 or 4 circles become visible (for children of the 90's, you'll remember this as "magic eye"), now adjust your vision to overlap the circles.
 What you should see is one circle with what appears to have a cross in the center.
 Once this appears, you will know that your two brain hemispheres are communicating.
-Initially the cross will be unstable, you may see the horizontal line better than the vertical line or vice versa.
+Initially, the cross will be unstable, you may see the horizontal line better than the vertical line or vice versa.
 Adjust the distance as needed to obtain maintaining a balanced cross.